sogilis/objectmother-builder-kotlin/README.md

 ## Backlog and ideas

-- Make it work with immutable objects
+- :question: How to make it work with immutable objects?
-- Take advantage of data classes?
+- :question: Take advantage of data classes?
-- Traits should be applied to constructor AND after object is created?
+- :question: Traits should be applied to constructor AND after object is created?
-- Custom properties should be applied to constructor AND after object is created?
+- :white_check_mark: Custom properties should be applied to constructor AND after object is created? => apply custom properties to constructor, and use arbitrary customization to override properties after object creation.